Using a Socks5 Torrent Proxy with your favorite Bittorrent client will allow you to easily anonymize your torrent traffic.

 - Port #

-PIA has one Socks proxy cluster located in the Netherlands.
+PIA has a single proxy location, a high-speed SOCKS cluster located in the Netherlands.
 Here’s all the login details you need:

 Username/password: Different than VPN login (see below)